 World of social media advertising is innovating itself with a remarkable pace.
 Major giants such as Facebook Inc. (NASDAQ:FB) and Twitter Inc. (NYSE:TWTR) are continuously proving themselves by providing desirable ROIs to social marketers.
 Nearly 92% of social media marketers rely on Facebook for advertising and promoting their brands.
-Although, analysts predicted that the massive social interaction platform of over 1.22 billion users might see doomsday very soon, but the continuously growing enthusiasm amongst advertisers and users towards the networking platform portrays a different scenario.
-Advertisers are finding Facebook as most reliable platform for marketing their brands and drive ROIs on long-term basis.
+Although analysts predicted that the massive social interaction platform of over 1.22 billion users might see doomsday very soon, but the continuously growing enthusiasm amongst advertisers and users towards the networking platform portrays a different scenario.
+Advertisers are finding Facebook as the most reliable platform for marketing their brands and drive ROIs on a long-term basis.
 Facebook has exceedingly done well in driving major share of referral traffic to websites both at mobile and desktop level.

 Facebook users spend maximum time on News Feed, which is clearly reflected in CTRs of ads on desktop and mobile platform.
-According to the latest report by leading social media analytics platform Socialbakers, combination of News feed ads on both mobile and desktop platform drive highest click-through-rates (CTR) when compared to rest of the ad placement options.
+According to the latest report by leading social media analytics platform Socialbakers, the combination of Facebook News feed ads on both mobile and desktop platform drive highest click-through-rates (CTR) when compared to rest of the ad placement options.
 Although, Facebook users are rapidly migrating to mobile platform, still a sizeable number of users are still accessing Facebook from desktops.
 According to Facebook’s Q1 2014 revenue report, nearly 76.9% of users operated the site through mobile devices and the rest through desktop.

 The below graphs highlights the growing CTR on News Feeds ads on mobile in successive quarters.
 CTR of mobile news feed reached 0.02% mark in Q1, 2014 whereas desktop news feed ads decreased from +0.01% in Q4 2013 to +0.006% in Q1 2014.
 Mobile users also playing a crucial role in Facebook referral traffic that spiked up by 253%, while the overall referral rate to websites increased by massive 170%, according to a latest report by shareholic.